 - In Supernatural, ghosts frequently move from one place to another in a blur (often accompanied by a Scare Chord).

-- While most recent videogames use motion blur in some form or another to smooth motion between frames, they tend to come into two forms:
+- While later video games use motion blur in some form or another to smooth motion between frames, they tend to come into three forms:

-- The cheaper method, used in games like Metal Gear Solid 2 and Resident Evil 4, has each frame fade over the next, creating the impression of "afterimages".
+- The cheaper method from the old days, used in games like Metal Gear Solid 2: Sons of Liberty and Resident Evil 4, has each frame fade over the next, creating the impression of "afterimages".
 It's a cheap effect, and as such is mostly used in older games.

 - The more expensive method, used in Crysis and most current-gen games, models the exposure time of an actual camera.
 This looks both smoother and far closer to the feeling of "motion" seen in the trope picture, as it can be done in real-time to everything on-screen, rather than needing to be done manually for specific situations.

 - Gamespite has an interesting discussion of how Street Fighter III's Makoto is animated so as to suggest more movement than there are animation frames.
 Check out some examples here.